mxagar/tool_guides/labelstudio/README.md

 save_to_json_preannotated(df, output_filepath)
 ```

 Note that the `cluster` field is a custom field which is not necessary; however, we can include such fields in `data` so that we use them in the `Filters`.
+However, exact value searches seem to be working with regex filters; e.g., to filter tasks with `data.cluster == 10`, use `data.cluster - regex ^10$`.

 Even though the tasks/examples are pre-annotated, we need to go manually/individually through all of them and `submit` them one by one; in other words, **we cannot submit in bulk using the UI**.
 In order to submit tasks in bulk, we can use the API &mdash; see next section below.